-- We've had a good year so far. - India has surpassed 15.6 million total reported infections so far, second-most after the United States. - So far, only five mAbs [monoclonal antibodies] have been approved for the management of infectious states.
+- We've had a good year so far. - The hottest temperature of 2024 so far has been recorded in Essex. - So far, only five mAbs [monoclonal antibodies] have been approved for the management of infectious states.

 WARNING!!!!
 Sometimes such adverbs may be "hidden" in English, but when you translate into Italian it may be necessary to add an adverb or a time reference in order to better combine past and present: